ITC Enschede: Education at ITC

+ITC provides a PhD degree programme by research in the field of geo-information science with an application in areas of global sustainable development.

 ITC has several joint educational programmes with partner institutes in the developing world, for example joint MSc programmes in geoinformatics with the Indian Institute of Remote Sensing in Dehradun, India and Gadjah Mada University in Yogyakarta, Indonesia.
 It also offers much of its curriculum as distance education modules, and offers custom training courses to meet specific capacity building requirements, both in Enschede and abroad.